Ahnenerbe: Expeditions

+Iceland

+The country of Iceland was of particular interest to Hitler and Himmler due to their belief that the country was the Thule area which served as the birthplace of the Aryan race.
+In 1938, Himmler would send an archeological team to Iceland in hopes of finding an ancient place of worship for Nordic gods like Thor and Odin.
+A total of three Nazi-led trips would occur to Iceland in 1938.
+However, the three Ahnenerbe expeditions were limited due to restrictions enacted by the Iceland government.
+Despite finding a cave which the Ahnenerbe-led expedition team claimed was the location of the mystic place of worship, known as the hof, it would be proven that the site was in fact uninhabited before the 18th century.

 Karelia

 In 1935, Himmler contacted a Finnish nobleman and author, Yrjö von Grönhagen, after seeing one of his articles about the Kalevala folklore in a Frankfurt newspaper.
 Grönhagen agreed to lead an expedition through the Karelia region of Finland to record pagan sorcerers and witches.
 Because there was uncertainty about whether the Karelians would allow photography, the Finnish illustrator Ola Forsell also accompanied the team.
 Musicologist Fritz Bose brought along a magnetophon, hoping to record pagan chants.

 The team departed on their expedition in June 1936.
 Their first success was with a traditional singer, Timo Lipitsä, who knew a song closely resembling one in the Kalevala although he was unaware of the book.
 Later, in Tolvajärvi, the team photographed and recorded Hannes Vornanen playing a traditional Finnish kantele.

 One of the team's final successes was in finding Miron-Aku, a soothsayer believed to be a witch by locals.
 Upon meeting the group, she claimed to have foreseen their arrival.
 The team persuaded her to perform a ritual for the camera and tape recorder in which she summoned the spirits of ancestors and "divine[d] future events."
 The team also recorded information on Finnish saunas.